Taxes for New Interns

 The standard deduction then gets subtracted from your AGI and the new total is entered on Line 41.

 The tax on your taxable income is on Line 44.
 Which in this example is $1888.
 You would think this would be the last line.
 But for reasons we won’t get into, there are still more lines between tax and “total tax” (Line 63).
 So how did your tax get calculated on Line 44?
 This is where the concept of “tax brackets” comes in, which all of you should have already learned through your medical school financial aid department (kidding!).
 We won’t cover tax brackets in detail.
 But just know that as your taxable income increases, the extra income can be subject to a higher tax rate.
-In this case, the first $9275 of the $15,650 in taxable income is taxed at 10%, which is $927.50.
-That leaves $6375.
-This remaining amount is in the 15% “bracket” with a tax on this of $956.25.
-Together with the amount from the 10% bracket, the total tax is about $1884.
-The actual tax is shown as $1888 on our sample 1040, because for incomes under $100,000 there can be some rounding.
 If you are curious to see what the current tax brackets are, here it is.

 Ok, deep breath.
 We’re almost to the end.

 Remember the tuition and fees deduction from way back on line 34?
 The one we said you shouldn’t take?
 Well, this is where you get credit (literally!) for your tuition.
-Almost all interns can get a $2000 “credit” for the tuition they paid for the last semester of medical school.
-As opposed to a deduction, which lowers your taxable income, a credit directly lower your tax.
-Credits are more valuable than deductions.
+Many interns can get a $2000 “credit” for the tuition they paid for the last semester of medical school (but only IF the tuition was paid in 2018, as opposed to being paid in late 2017 for 2018.
+Credits are usually more valuable than deductions.
 In your case, you are eligible for the Lifetime Learning Credit, which maxes out at $2000.
 Why is the credit only $1888 in our example?
 Because the tax was only $1888, this is not a “refundable” credit.
 Which means, you can’t take more in credit than your tax.
+Check out our blog post for more info on how the credit works.

 But there are two questions which we get each year.
 First, the “1099-T” form which reports your tuition paid to your medical school is not always accurate.
 You can’t rely on it.
 You may need to get a copy of actual account payments for the tax year.
 Second, it doesn’t matter who paid the tuition.
 You can still take the credit.
 That is, you were the student, the school billed you, and the tuition got paid.
 Whether you took out a loan to pay it, or your parents or other family paid it, you can take the credit.
 The only exception is if you had a full scholarship for tuition and fees (e.g. MD/PhD students or other scholarship recipients).
 In that case, you cannot take the credit because no tuition was paid.
 Instead you can think of it as tuition which was never charged in the first place.

 Now look at Line 63 (“total tax”).
 It’s zero!
-As a result of only partial year income, moving expenses deduction, student loan interest, and the education credit, you don’t owe any taxes!
+As a result of only partial year income, and credits and deductions you don’t owe any taxes!
 Congratulations.
 Enjoy it.
-Because (if you are lucky), this will be the last time in your lifetime you’ll owe no taxes.
-Incidentally, if you had no moving expenses and no student loan interest, your total tax would be $38.
-For those who had a full scholarship for 4th year of medical school, your total tax is $2038.
+Because (if you are lucky), this will be the last time in your working career you’ll owe no taxes.

 Finally, we get to the payments and refund section.